Willesden: Buses

-A large bus garage was built in 1902 and thus, many bus routes start or run through the town.
-The Queen visited it during her Golden Jubilee celebrations.
+A large bus garage was built in 1902 and so many bus routes start or run through the town.
+Queen Elizabeth II visited it during her Golden Jubilee celebrations.

 London Buses routes serving Willesden are: 6, 52, 98, 206, 226, 260, 266, 297, 460 and N98.

 Cycling

 To the north of Willesden, Quietway 3 runs unbroken between Gladstone Park and Shoot Up Hill on quiet, residential streets.
 The route is coordinated by Transport for London (TfL) and is planned to extend eastbound into West Hampstead towards Regent's Park.

 A direct, traffic-free cycle route runs to the south of Willesden along the Grand Union Canal towpath.
 Cyclists share the route with pedestrians, but the towpath provides cyclists with an unbroken, traffic-free connection to Paddington.
 From Paddington, cyclists can access further Central London destinations using traffic-free Cycle Superhighway 3.